 - Be safe!
 Heavy rains and high winds can cause physical risks to the outside of buildings.
 For example, rain can collapse a roof, and wind can blow down a tree.
 Moisture can also seep into carpet and even furniture and can put your family at a risk for mold later down the road.
 Broken glass, or nails around the property are smaller hazards to look out for.

 - Take pictures of the storm damage.
 Once you have determined the area is safe, take pictures of the damage for you insurance company.
-Taking a picture will help ensure you get fully compensated for the damage.
+Taking pictures helps ensure you get fully compensated for the damage.

 - Contact your Risk Advisor and/or insurance company.
 Notify your Risk Advisor or insurance company as soon as you can.
 An adjuster will be sent out to determine the amount of damage so payment can be made.